Electricity Calculator – Estimate Appliance Power Consumption & Cost

 E = Pt

 Electricity is most often measured and paid for based on the number of kilowatt-hours used.
-The reason that kilowatts-hours are typically used as a measurement of energy rather than watt-hours is simply because of scale: the amount of energy a typical household in the United States uses in a year is on the order of millions of watts, so it is easier to discuss in terms of kilowatt-hours instead.
+The reason that kilowatt-hours are typically used as a measurement of energy rather than watt-hours is simply because of scale: the amount of energy a typical household in the United States uses in a year is on the order of millions of watts, so it is easier to discuss in terms of kilowatt-hours instead.

 BTU and BTU/h